UEFA Europa League: Historical formats

 The competition was traditionally a pure knockout tournament.
 All ties were two-legged, including the final.
 Starting with the 1997–98 season, the final became a one-off match, but all other ties remained two-legged.

 Before the 2004–05 season, the tournament consisted of one qualifying round, followed by a series of knockout rounds.
-The sixteen non-qualifiers from the final qualifying round of the Champions League entered at the first round proper; later in the tournament, the survivors were joined by third-place finishers from the (first) group phase of the Champions League.
+The sixteen non-qualifiers from the final qualifying round of the Champions League entered at the first round proper; later in the tournament, the survivors were joined by third-place finishers from the (first) group stage of the Champions League.

 From the 2004–05 season, the competition started with two knockout qualifying rounds held in July and August.
 Participants from associations ranked 18 and lower entered the first qualifying round with those from associations ranked 9–18 joining them in the second qualifying round.
 In addition, three places in the first qualifying round were reserved for the UEFA Fair Play ranking winners (until 2015–16), and eleven places in the second qualifying round for the UEFA Intertoto Cup winners.

 Winners of the qualifying rounds then joined teams from the associations ranked 1–13 in the first round proper.
 In addition, non-qualifiers in the third qualifying round of the Champions League also joined the competition at this point along with the current title-holders (unless they had qualified for the Champions League via their national league), for a total of 80 teams in the first round.

-After the first knockout round, the 40 survivors entered a group phase, with the clubs being drawn into eight groups of five each.
-Unlike the Champions League group phase, the UEFA Cup group phase was played in a single round-robin format, with each club playing two home and two away games.
-The top three teams in each of the eight groups qualified for the main knockout round along with the eight third-placed teams in the Champions League group phase.
+After the first knockout round, the 40 survivors entered a group stage, with the clubs being drawn into eight groups of five each.
+Unlike the Champions League group stage, the UEFA Cup group stage was played in a single round-robin format, with each club playing two home and two away games.
+The top three teams in each of the eight groups qualified for the main knockout round along with the eight third-placed teams in the Champions League group stage.
 From then on a series of two-legged knockout ties were played before a single-legged final, traditionally held on a Wednesday in May, exactly one week before the Champions League final.